BC’s Lower Columbia Region is Opportunity Rich

 The heart of the local economy is the mining industry.
 Mining giant Teck based in Trail is the region’s largest employer with over 1,500 staff.
 The region also has a superb health care system anchored by the Kootenay Boundary Regional Hospital which serves over 80,000 people and employs 800 people.
 The hallmark of the tourism industry is the resort town of Rossland and the ski hill Red Mountain Resort which receives visitors from around the globe.

 Commercial and residential property values are very competitive compared to the rest of the province.
-As of June 2015, the average price of a residential property in the Kootenay region was $283,000.

 Competitive Tax Rates